Klyabgame/ProyectoG3-Mapas/readme.md

-This repository was moved as a project of https://github.com/Nabil014/backend-mapas, mas especificamente al folder https://github.com/Nabil014/backend-mapas/tree/Developer/apps/web-access-map
+This repository was moved as a project of https://github.com/Nabil014/backend-mapas, being more specific it was moved in folder https://github.com/Nabil014/backend-mapas/tree/Developer/apps/web-access-map